entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - Middle Rousay Formation, Orkney and Caithness, Scotland.
 > - [Desmond, 1974](https://academic.oup.com/zoolinnean/article-abstract/54/4/277/2670929); Stensiö, 1959, 1963.
+> - **Remark.** Stensiö (1963) suggested that in *Millerosteus* the cheek bones apparently tend to become firmly attached to the dermal plate of skull roof, whereas in *Tapinosteus* and *Pholidosteus*, they had acquired a rigid sutural connection with these bones, similar to that in some pachyosteomorphs.
+In coccosteids, such as *Coccosteus*, *Watsonosteus*, and *Dickosteus*, the cheek bones are usually loose contacted to the skull roof.
+By contrast, in some incisoscutoids, such as *Incisoscutum*, *Camuropiscis*, and *Latocamurus*, a ridig sutural connection is present, as in some pachyosteomorphs.
+The rigid sutural connection between the skull roof and cheek bones appears to have evolved multiple times independently.
+This feature is closely associated with the mobility of the branchial region and may reflect ecological adaptations, potentially related to feeding mechanics or functional constraints on cranial kinesis.
+In the matrix of Zhu *et al.* (2016), this character (development of cheek/skull roof overlap) in *Millerosteus* was coded as state 1 (complete fusion).
+Here, we revised this coding to state 0 (loose contact).

 [*Mulgaspis evansorum*](https://deepbone.org/public/#/explor?s_id=2727andfunctionId=Deepbone_header_searchResultOpen) Ritchie, 2004
 > lower Eifelian, 393.3, 391.4